jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 <h1 id="mvp">My MVP</h1>

 I wanted to build something similar to the POC.
-Besides, my engineer's heart wanted to add some cool features and implement cutting-edge technology.
-So I compared options by: my experience, help resources, and available features.
+Moreover, I wanted to add trendy features and implement cutting-edge technology.
+So I compared options by: learning curve, support resources, and features enabled.

 **HTML + CSS + Javascript**

 - I have 3+ years of experience using them
 - Several documentation by the community
-- Complex features will be hard to develop (Deployment, SEO,
+- Complex features will be hard to develop (Production deployment, SEO, etc.)

 **React (Single Page Application)**

 - Intermediate level of experience
-- Growing community with hundreds of blog posts about it
+- Growing community with hundreds of blog posts with tips
 - Complex features are available as libraries

 **JS Framework (Vue or Angular)**